Ph.D. in Counseling Psychology

 Thus, integral to graduate training in counseling psychology is a focus on one's personal growth and development, which is necessary for life-long development as a professional psychologist.
 Students in our program are expected to be self-reflective.
 To facilitate student's growth and development at all levels, the faculty strive to create a stimulating, professional learning environment that is cohesive, supportive, collegial, and sensitive to individual, lifestyle, and cultural differences.

-Following from these perspectives, our goals are to produce graduates who:
+Following from these perspectives, we aim to produce graduates who:

-- are skilled in the interface between science and practice
+- are skilled in the interface between science, theory and practice

-- can contribute to knowledge and practice in counseling psychology.
+- will contribute to knowledge and practice in health service psychology